 Another option is to replant the hydrangea elsewhere simply.

-Potted plants will also need fresh potting soil and may also need a new pot if you find root rot.
+Potted hydrangea plants will also need fresh potting soil and may also need a new pot if you find root rot.

 Add enough soil to sit the plant in, then add more soil around the roots to fill the hole in completely.

 It’s usually a good idea to add some perlite to the soil to help improve drainage.
+Adding mulch around the base of the plants will also help retain soil moisture.

-Give your plant decent watering to saturate the soil, and avoid using fertilizers for 1 to 2 months while the roots recover.
+Give your plant decent watering to saturate the soil, and avoid using fertilizers for 1 to 2 months while the healthy roots recover.

 Note that it might take a little time for your hydrangea to bounce back, but you’ll usually begin to see an improvement in a couple of weeks.